sjha2048/GSoC-2020/README.md

 - Getting rid of default behaviour of Institutions
 - Removal of stale and unnecessary code
 - Increasing unit test coverage
+- Refine User Interface by making it more compact
+- Optimize the platform for mobile

 ## Key Learnings